ScreamingHawk/ScreamingHawk.github.io/_posts/2025-07-25-ai-health-data-analysis.md

 For now, I've only released the summary report.
 I'm an open source guy at heart and I was tempted to publish the raw data, but I'm not sure I'm ready to do that yet.
 But the core trends remain, and that's the part I want to explore.
 What can I learn about myself if I give AI the full picture?
 What happens when you make that picture available to others?

 ## Thoughts Going Forward

+Next step, exporting all my medical records and doing the same thing with them.
+I'm not sure what I'll find, but I'm sure it'll be interesting.

 This is an experiment.
 I'm not trying to optimise everything.
 I'm trying to observe.
 I want to see if consistent, low-effort data collection can produce long-term insights.
 If you've got questions, want to do something similar, or just want to geek out about CSV and JSON parsers and body metrics, feel free to reach out.